Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Discussion

-Computation of strategies eliminated information about the order of phenotypic breath occurrence.
-Breath phenotype order may ultimately impact cost but such time dependent effects must ignored at some level to yield a computationally tractable problem (\S\ref{sec:intro}).
-Experiments of \S\ref{rwd_app1} and \S\ref{rwd_app2} assumed order effects to be unimportant within short 5-minute windows using frequently-updated costs and a large patient cohort, respectively.
-However, it is unclear whether the $\sim$50-minute strategies considered in \S\ref{rwd_app3} were also reasonable assumptions.
-The patient set (79 patients) may be too small to neutralize the order effects in phenotype sequences, while using shorter windows may result in collinearity (median P:F update time is 45 minutes across cohort B).
-Payoff estimation stability with respect to strategy window size should be further explored using the larger, richer patient datasets in active collection \cite{sottile2025developing}.
-Phenotypes were assumed to be at least as rich as equivalence classes of cost.
-Use of a granular phenotype resolution identified many breaths of infrequent occurrence that were not adequately represented in samples.
-This led to omitting collectively small phenotypes, or combining them into a common group of diverse cost (\#999) in examples with no effect on other payoff entries (per \S\ref{sec:verify}).
-Phenotype granularity and appropriateness for context and cost could be objectively identified in future efforts by ensuring uni-modality of payoff entries and phenotype-cost discrimination.
-Finally, phenotypes were related to costs calculated at specific delays.
-The true nature of the delays between MV breaths are presently unknown and the focus of active research to quantify VILI, but could be explored in future efforts and optimized by exploring payoff sensitivity to them.
+Strategies defined by windowed breath type occurrence distributions omitted sequence order.
+Like occurrence thresholds, breath type order may ultimately impact costs but time dependent effects must ultimately be ignored at some level to yield a computationally tractable problem.
+Applications of \S\ref{rwd_app1} and \S\ref{rwd_app2} assumed order effects were unimportant within short 5-minute windows for frequently-updated costs and a large patient cohort, respectively.
+However, it is unclear whether the $\sim$50-minute strategies considered in Application 3 (\S\ref{rwd_app3}) were reasonable: The 79-patient cohort may be too small to offset order effects, but shorter strategy windows risk collinear of cost (median P:F update time was 45 minutes in cohort B).
+The stability of payoff estimation with respect to strategy window sizes should be tested using larger datasets currently being collected \cite{sottile2025developing}.

+Finally, payoff inversion assumes that empirical breath categories are at least granular as equivalence classes of cost.
+However, increased breath type resolution increases the number of rarely observed breath types, decreasing the effectiveness of data to constraint of the inversion problem.
+Applications combined these underrepresented types into a common, cost-heterogeneous group (\#999).
+Although this bundling does not affect other payoff entries (per \S\ref{sec:verify}), it limits identification of consequences among those breath categories.
+This is a particular concern when rare breath types may be largely consequential to patient outcomes.
+Future work could evaluate whether a breath category set supports unique consequence attribution by verifying Monte Carlo-sampled payoff matrices are stable, lack statistically zero off-diagonal entries, and have entrywise unimodal distributions.